 In America, Washington, DC is struggling with the HIV epidemic.
 According to the Centers for Disease Control and Prevention (CDC), the District leads the nation in the rate of HIV infection.
 As of 2017, 2,665 out of every 100,000 people are infected with the disease.

-DRUG USE & HIV: HIV infections in America have actually dropped 18 percent in six years, according to the CDC, with the biggest decline among IV drug users.
+DRUG USE and HIV: HIV infections in America have actually dropped 18 percent in six years, according to the CDC, with the biggest decline among IV drug users.
 Officials worry, however, that the opioid crisis will soon offset these strides.

 Indeed, intravenous drug use is a huge problem in the fight against HIV.
 Not only is the virus transmitted through reused needles, but injection drug users also engage in high-risk sexual behavior which facilitates transmissions.